cdsittampalam/documentation/docs/Qredo Network.md

 ### Withdrawing Money

-For withdrawing money, or settlement, money is transferred back out of the Qredo network to an external address.
+For withdrawing money, or a settlement, money is transferred back out of the Qredo network to an external address.
 To ensure that a valid wallet is put forward, various nodes and services are used as summarised:

 ![settle funds](/doc-images/settlefunds.png)